CasalettoJ/Weeaboo-Boilerplate/README.md

 This webpack configuration file will do a few things when `webpack` is run:

 -   Sets the mode to "development" for webpack's internal configuration magic (see comment for more info on modes)
--   Use the files "babel-polyfill" and "/src/app.js" as code entrypoints for bundling
+-   Use the files `babel-polyfill` and `src/App.js` as code entrypoints for bundling
 -   When bundling, it will follow these rules in this order:

     -   First it will run all js / jsx files through eslint (with rules from `.eslintrc` set up later -- including `prettier` and `flow` integration.)